Posts:

 Quinoa has been cultivated in the Andean highlands since at least 3,000 B.C., growing natively from Chile north to Colombia.
 It grows best at high altitudes in climates with cool days and even cooler nights.
 Bolivia is the largest producer of quinoa, followed by Peru, Ecuador, and Colombia.

 In Ecuador, quinoa is grown primarily in the higher elevations of Azuay Province, near Cuenca, and in Cañar Province, to the north.
-Most of the production is consumed locally, sold in local mercados and supermarkets, but efforts are underway to develop an export market.
+It is sold primarily in local mercados, but efforts are underway to develop an export market.

 Refined quinoa